Striving-to-learn/Daniel-The-Cyber-Guide/SETUP.md

 - Minimum recommended RAM: **8 GB**
 - Recommended RAM for smoother performance: **16 GB**
 - CPU: Any modern multi-core processor
-- Disk space: Approximately **10–15 GB** for Kali, notes, dependencies, and model storage
+- Disk: Approximately **10–15 GB** for Kali, notes, dependencies, and model storage

-Ollama and Llama 3 will run on systems with 8 GB RAM, but ingestion speed and model response times improve significantly with more memory.
+Llama 3 8B will run on 8 GB RAM, but ingestion speed and model response times improve significantly with more memory.

 ---

 # Notes Backup and Format Recommendations

+Before ingesting personal notes:

-If you are ingesting personal notes (Obsidian vaults, Notion exports, OneNote pages, etc.), back them up before running the ingestion pipeline.
+- Back up your notes (Obsidian vaults, Notion exports, OneNote pages, etc.)

-The ingestion process does not modify the original files, but maintaining backups helps prevent accidental data loss or corruption.
+- The ingestion process does **not** modify original files, but backups prevent accidental data loss.

 ## Recommended Formats